Weichen-S/CITEscope/README.md

 # Workflow
 ---
 ## Data Preprocessing & Quality Control
+**Input:**

-Input: 10x Genomics outputs (ZIP of matrix.mtx, features.tsv, barcodes.tsv) or uploaded TSV.
+10x Genomics outputs (ZIP of matrix.mtx, features.tsv, barcodes.tsv) or uploaded TSV.

-Processing steps:
+ADT Requirements: The recommended data should include ADT (antibody tag) for the use of multimodal analysis.

+**Processing steps:**

 1.Split RNA and ADT modalities (based on feature type).